 Also please do not be concerned if a therapist has not had an experience similar to your own.
 Similar experiences tend to be a distraction focussing attention from you, the client onto the therapist.
 Most people have experienced expressing thoughts, experiences and feelings to a friend when they say ‘I know exactly what you are feeling because it happened to me’ and then they go on to tell you about themselves rather than listen to what we have to say.
 And of course, no matter the similarity of event, we are all different and therefore experience things differently.
 Thus it seems that similarity of experience distracts people from being able to listen to others; so it is therefore better to avoid therapists with ‘fresh’ experiences similar to your own.
 As well as solid training and client experience, you need a therapist who has a variety of life and emotional experiences so that from that pallet of emotional understanding they can understand and ‘track’ your experience and emotional content accurately and experience the world through your eyes.

 Below are the personal profiles of some, but not all of our therapists.
 The profiles are designed to give prospective clients an idea of what a therapist may be like and take a little of the risk out of choosing a therapist.
-And to further reduce the risk we offer a free no obligation first consultation where you can meet your therapist and decide for yourself.

 Carlos is a fully qualified and indemnified Therapist with over four years Clinical experience and hundreds of client hours.
 He is trained and experienced in working with both young people and adults, both men and women, and has helped many overcome a huge variety of issues and concerns.
 His gentle and empathic approach encourages clients to feel safe and facilitates their free and open expression without fear of rejection or judging and enables them to feel understood and accepted.
 Carlos is also an adept communicator and relationship builder which he combines with gifted analytical and interpretative skills enabling him to connect with his clients within a healthy Therapeutic Relationship in which their issues can be truly explored and understood.
 He has the courage and fortitude to work at depth, supporting clients through their issues which offers them the opportunity to be different, to relate to themselves and their world differently and to become more courageous, dynamic, adaptable, accepting and spontaneous in their lives.